OSGConnect/connectbook/start/data/stashcache.md

 		stash:///osgconnect/public/<username>/samples/sample01.dat

-# Use StashCache to Transfer Larger Job Outputs to the Data Origin
+# Use `stashcp` to Transfer Larger Job Outputs to the Data Origin

 For output, users should use the **`stashcp`** command within their job executable, which will transfer the user's specified file to the specific location in the data origin.